 Each lesson takes between 45 minutes and one hour to complete.
-This amount of time will vary depending on the amount of writing each student is required to complete.
-Allot time for the students to put away leftover food items, wash dishes, and clean the preparation area.
+This amount of time will vary depending on the amount of writing that the students are required to complete.
+Allot time for the students to put away any leftover food items, wash dishes, and clean the preparation area.